madhurimarawat/GitHub-Repository-Lister/README.md

 - **Enhanced Graphics Area**: A visually appealing graphics section uses clean design elements to make GitHub statistics and trends easily understandable.

-- **Comprehensive Repository Details**: Displays detailed information for each repository, including license, stars, deployments, forks, watchers, last updated, language, pull requests, commits, and issues.
+- **Comprehensive Repository Details**: Displays detailed information for each repository, including license, stars, deployments, forks, last updated, language, pull requests, commits, and issues.
 The layout adapts to a two-column format on larger screens and a single column on mobile devices for optimal readability.

 - **API Rate Limit Notice**: Due to GitHub's API rate limit of 60 requests per hour, some data may not be available after this limit is reached.
 Please try again after one hour.